Providing loving care to young children helps them to be mentally healthy.

 You and your child might have different temperaments.
 If you and your child have different temperaments, this can impact your relationship with your child.

 For example, you may be a person who needs a set routine in the morning in order to get out the door and face the day.
-Your child, on the other hand, may like to play, laugh, and take his time in the morning.
+Your child, on the other hand, may like to play, laugh, and take their time in the morning.

 One way to cope with this difference is to make the morning routine fun.
 For example, you can sing songs while you both get dressed or make teeth brushing a game.